 Rogers Communications is a diversified communication and media company in Canada.
 It is the largest wireless and cable TV provider in the country.
 Rogers Communications has an extensive cable footprint across Canada with 1.6 million television, 2.5 million internet, and 1.1 million phone subscribers.
 Its wireless subscriber base is approximately 10.8 million.
 Rogers is known for delivering the fastest internet speed to its customers.
 Almost all of Rogers’ businesses are based in Canada and it operates under three strong brands, Rogers, Fido, and Chatr Mobile.

-The company has diversified revenue streams comprising of wireless (67% of 2018 earnings), cable (30%), and media (3%).
-Sportsnet which is the number one sports media brand in Canada is a part of its media assets focusing on live sports and local content.
-Rogers has also launched an internet-based Ignite TV platform to increase its subscriber base.Investment Data
+The company has diversified revenue streams comprising of wireless (60% of 2019 revenues), cable (26%), and media (14%).
+It operates a transcontinental fiber-optic network that extends over 70,000 route kilometres that provides voice and data communications, and data centres and cloud computing services to the enterprise, public sector, and carrier wholesale markets.
+Sportsnet which is the number one sports media brand in Canada is a part of Rogers’ media assets focusing on live sports and local content.
+Rogers also has an internet-based Ignite TV platform.

 - Sector: Communication Services